Categorized | Features

 Throughout his paper, Constansis advocates that trans male singers who are starting testosterone proceed slowly, beginning with a low dose that’s gradually increased over time.
 While this is likely to slow virilization, it also produces more gentle changes to the larynx, and may be a more significant factor than age with regards to growth of the laryngeal structure.9

 In addition to independently pursuing vocal exercises and maintaining good vocal health, trans male singers may also benefit from speech and voice therapy.
-A Speech-language pathologist (SLP) or vocal coach can develop a custom vocal training program that’s centered around their clients’ goals.
+A Speech-Language Pathologist (SLP) or vocal coach can develop a custom vocal training program that’s centered around their clients’ goals.
 They can also identify limitations of the changing voice, helping clients recognize the symptoms of vocal fatigue.
 While it’s important to continue singing through the first year on T—cracks and all—it’s even more important to avoid doing damage to the developing voice.

 For trans men who have already had several years of testosterone therapy, vocal coaching can still be beneficial.
 Learning proper techniques for breathing, and opening the diaphragm and larynx, can substantially improve singing abilities.